chaba-victor/Abridge/README.md

 # 7 What's next for the project:

 The current UI is anchored on FAST API.
-The goal is to serve the model on a stand alone react/HTML UI.
+The goal is to serve the model on a stand alone react/HTML web app.